+49 [0] 69 25 73 75 264 info@catuslaw.com

 • One should be able to submit a report both, in writing and verbally (over the phone, through other voice transmission devices, or i a physical meeting upon prior appointment)

-Go to the EU Whistleblower Directive
+Go to the German Whistleblower Protection Law

 In addition to the EU Whistleblower Directive, the German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG) also requires the establishment of a complaints office or the appointment of an ombudsperson to fullfill the human rights and environmental due diligence requirements.